I don’t believe in New Years Resolutions.

 Here’s my preferred method: put the following things on your calendar for the first week of January:

-- Ensure that I am properly backing up all the data that matters to my and my family’s life.
+- Ensure that you’re properly backing up all the data that matters to you and your family.
 Whether those are local backups, cloud backups, physical copies in a safe-deposit box…whatever.

 - Pick the 10 people who matter most to you and write them a short note telling them how you feel.
 Let them know that they’re important to you.